riccardoklinger/placekey/readme.md

 # Placekey API Plugin

-IMPORTANT NOTE: Currently only fully supported for US-based Addresses and POIs.
+IMPORTANT NOTE: Currently only fully supported for US and Canada based Addresses and POIs.

 Placekey is designed to be a free, universal identifier for physical places.
 The Placekey API does the work of POI resolution, address normalization, validation, and geocoding to ensure that unique places receive unique Placekeys.
 Learn more at <a href="https://www.placekey.io/">placekey.io</a>.